eyas-ranjous/timer-node/README.md

 ```

 ### format
-formats running duration using a custom or default template.
+formats the running duration using a custom or default template.

 <table>
   <tr>